Down syndrome (also called Trisomy 21)

 Down syndrome occurs in 1 of 800-1000 live births and is the most common genetic cause of developmental delay.
 Down syndrome occurs in people of all races and economic levels.
 The risk increases with the mother's age (1 in 1250 for a 25 year old mother to 1 in 1000 at age 31, 1 in 400 at age 35, and about 1 in 100 at age 40).
 However, 80% of babies with Down syndrome are born to women under age 35 years.
 Translocation Down syndrome has a greatly increased risk of occurring again in a subsequent pregnancy.
 The exact cause and prevention of Down syndrome are currently unknown.

 Common Associated Conditions

 The degree of intellectual disability is usually mild or moderate, with less than 10% considered severely developmentally delayed.
 Typically, children with Down syndrome have social skills that exceed their cognitive skills.
-Heart defects are common (50%) and can include atrial septal defect, ventricular septal defect, tetralogy of Fallot or patent ductus arteriosus.
-Vision problems such as cataracts and amblyopia occur in 70% of children with Down syndrome, and hearing problems occur in about 60%.
-About 10% of children will have an intestinal malformation of some type, requiring surgery (typically duodenal or esophageal atresia, Hirschsprung's disease, imperforate anus, tracheoesophageal fistula or pyloric stenosis).
+Heart defects are common (50%) and can include atrial septal defect (an opening between the upper chambers of the heart), ventricular septal defect (an opening between the lower chambers of the heart), tetralogy of Fallot (a complex heart defect) or patent ductus arteriosus (a small blood vessel between two larger blood vessels that leave the heart which normally closes after birth).
+Vision problems such as cataracts and amblyopia ("lazy eye") occur in 70% of children with Down syndrome, and hearing problems occur in about 60%.
+About 10% of children will have an intestinal malformation of some type, requiring surgery to correct.
 Celiac disease occurs in about 15% of children with Down syndrome, and must be treated with a gluten-free diet.